psil123/GRABHUB/README.md

 # GRABHUB (Food Delivery Website)
 A simple food delivery website with database support.
 Users can order food using Cash on Delivery option or their desired Payment method.
 They can view the restaurant details including its location.
-Once an order is placed they will be assigned a food delivery partner who will then deliver it to their location.
+Our interface will also show the time needed to deliver the customer's food.
+Once an order is placed they will be assigned a food delivery partner (details will be shared) who will then deliver it to their location.

 <p align="center">
    <br><br>